CFP106022206/Group-07/Readme.md

   (a) If you want to see the sphere distributed particle, use algorithm file.
 Click at algorithm.exe and key in some parameters.<br/>
   (b) If you want to see any other case.
 Please build the initial.npy frist and put it in the algorithm1 fold and run algorithm1.exe
 3. What does initial.npy looks like?<br/>
-  It is N*8 matrix.
+  It is n * 8 matrix.
 Each column represents  x y z vx vy vz mass radious
 4. Output<br/>
   Both algorithm.exe and algorithm1.exe will output result.npy.
-It is m*n*3 matrix. m for each simulation frames, n for number of particles and 3 for x,y,z.
+It is m * n * 3 matrix. m for each simulation frames, n for number of particles and 3 for x,y,z.
 @王一晨 @陳重名

 ## Scientific Research <br/>